New Pathways into Quilt History written by Kimberly Wulfert, www.antiquequiltdating.com

 Textile & Costume Historian

-1) How do you prefer to be described as within the field of textile history?
+1) How do you prefer to be described within the field of textile history?

 “I prefer "textile and costume historian."
 I consider quilts and all other "flat” textiles to fall under the term “textile.”
 I don’t consider myself to be more or less of a quilt historian than a costume historian.”